handzlikchris/Unity.QuestRemoteHandTracking/readme.md

 1) In `HandsDataSender` game object specify IP address that your PC is on
     - you can get that by running `ipconfig` in console
 2) Make sure your firewall is allowing connections on that IP/port
-3) In `HandsDataReceiver` specify the same IP and port (you should be able to use loopback IP `127.0.0.1`.
-If you're running into troubles use the same IP as for `HandsDataSender`)
+3) In `HandsDataReceiver` specify the same IP and port (** do not use loopback address `127.0.0.1`, for some people this is causing issues and data will not come through.)

 ## Running